blinkupsdk/docs/React-Nativereadme.md

 # docs

-Getting started and best practices of using the bLinkup SDK.
+Getting started and best practices of using the BlinkUp SDK.

-Use the bLinkup SDK to do these three main things
+Use the BlinkUp SDK to do these three main things

 1. Connect with friends on the app
 2. Notify friends when they're at the event (using smart tracking & proximity)